 |University and adult groups||$85||$85||1 leader per class at no charge|

 On July 7, 2017, the Oregon legislature approved a budget of $24 million over the next two years for OSU Extension’s new statewide Outdoor School fund.
 Funds will be available for the 2017-2018 school year.
-Applications must be submitted at the district level and a Master Agreement must be completed by September 7, 2017.
-Email OSU for a copy of the Master Agreement.
+Applications must be submitted at the district level.
+Learn more about the funding process and timeline on the OSU Extension website.

 Please note that our site is not ADA-accredited.
 Cabins 4 and 5 and the commissary are ADA-accessible, and we have a portable ramp to assist students in accessing the lodge.
 However our pathways are not paved and students with limited mobility will need extra assistance to make their way around Jawbone Flats.